kevintanu/simple-files/cheat_sheet.md

   - Read (4), Write (2), and Execute (1) permissions to the group.
   - Read (4), Write (2), and Execute (1) permissions to everyone else.
 - `id USERNAME` check user
+- `ls -la -R` list all files and directories, with detailed info (permission etc), include hidden files, recursive
+- `tree -a -L 2 -h` show directory contents, with hidden files, 2 level deep, with file sizes

+cmd:
+- `dir /a /s` list all files and directories, include hidden files, recursive
+- `tree /f` show all files

 Unity:
 - always use Power of Two textures